 - Gamification is the adaptation of a task so that it takes on the form of a game

 In May 2018, Teresa Matheson, Managing Director at Egencia in Australia, participated in a panel at GBTA on the topic “Beating the Rebels using Gamification”.
-But are your business travellers rebels that need to be disciplined?
+But are your business travelers rebels that need to be disciplined?
 Do they even know they are rebels or is it because they cannot find an answer to their needs in your travel program?
-Before choosing the carrot, think about what your travellers really want to eat…
+Before choosing the carrot, think about what your travelers really want to eat…

 Fairness: not all your employees travel.
 How will you justify that some colleagues earn a lot more money because they do?
 And how do you reward the travel arrangers?